northwood-labs/terraform-provider-corefunc/docs/index.md

   }
 }

-# There are no configuration options.
+# There are no configuration options

 provider "corefunc" {}
 ```